 If there is a 5th Sunday in the month there is often a United Benefice service at one of the four churches in the Benefice.

-Please refer either to the Old Hills Malvern website http://www.oldhillsmalvern.co.uk or the Powick parish magazine for information about services in the Benefice.
+Please refer either to the church noticeboard or the Old Hills Malvern website http://www.oldhillsmalvern.co.uk for more information about services in the Benefice.